The Finals: Gameplay

-In The Finals, teams of players must compete against each other as they participate in a fictional VR combat game show.
+In The Finals, teams of players must compete against each other as they take part in a fictional VR combat game show.

-The Finals revolves around players competing in the titular fictional VR combat game show set in the year 2100.
-This is reflected in the holographic crowds which are seen during gameplay, as well as the commentary provided by the game in the form of The Finals' two hosts making observations about the status of a given team or the game itself.
-Developer Embark Studios has stated that the game is partly inspired by The Hunger Games and Gladiator (2000).
+The Finals revolves around players competing as contestants in a fictional VR combat game show set in the year 2100.
+Matches are presented as live spectacles in front of holographic crowds seen during gameplay, and bolstered by an announcer who often reacts to exciting moments in a larger-than-life manner.
+Players receive diegetic updates on the game state from the show's two commentators— Scotty and June— who comment on the status of the teams (such as team wipes and respawns), objectives, the round timer, and highlight bursts of destruction or elimination streaks.
+Developer Embark Studios has stated that the game is partly inspired by The Hunger Games, The Running Man (1982) and Gladiator (2000).